adamLutPhi/MachineLearner/README.md

 sth: something

-Life is a Set of random variables of `opportunities`.
-[FYI: random Variable is
+Life is a Set of random variables of `opportunities` [FYI: random Variable is
 1.Neither a Random: always follow a distribution
 2. Nor a Variable: it is a function of Probability Density(_**me**:frequency_)